 In contrast to holding training at the national level in a centralized location (e.g., in the capital), local training cuts down on the costs of transport, lodging, and per diem expenses needed for trainees, but it can also reduce standardization and control over quality of training.
 In Tanzania, the cost of local-level training was 20% of the cost of regional-level training.
 There are other costs to be considered.
 The length of training, of course, has a great impact on the cost of training.
 When supervisors need transport to visit CHWs at some distance, these costs can be significant.
 In addition to costs of recruitment and training are the costs (both financial and in terms of reduced health benefits) of CHW turnover, including disruption of services, poor quality of services, and low staff morale by being short-staffed as the remaining workers may have a greater workload.
+10

 Maintaining a reliable supply chain for medicines, supplies, and equipment needed by CHWs may involve contracting and procurement costs, distribution costs, and monitoring and auditing costs.
+These costs are often substantial and if funds are not available to maintain a reliable supply chain, the entire CHW program falters.
 Accessories for identification of CHWs in the community (e.g., uniforms, T-shirts, dresses, badges, and so forth), as well as costs for recognition of good performance and so forth need to be take into account.
 M&E activities require personnel, equipment, development, and utilization of health management information systems and evaluation surveys.
 Travel allowances are sometimes needed for CHWs and usually for supervisors.